guypursey/Beth/bot-client/README.md

 ###`debugFlag`###

-*Boolean value.* An internally that enables/disables the debugging that Beth produces.
+*Boolean value.* An internally set variable that enables/disables the debugging that Beth produces.
 [May not actually be required as the callback parameter can be provided as empty or false to produce the same effect.]

 ###`debugFn`###